bwblock/auto-dataset/README.md

 <i>visualization-01</i> contains visualizations of key elements of the dataset including correlated features and features grouped by manufacturer and fuel type

 <i>price-model</i> contains a linear model of used car pricing based on available quantitative and categorical features.

+### Results:

 Current results of the model are as follows:

 <i>Rsquared score-training data:  0.81503

 Rsquared score-test data:  0.81267</i>

 View the visualization notebook here:  https://htmlpreview.github.io/?https://github.com/bwblock/auto-dataset/blob/main/visualization-01.html